my research explores:

 martinez, j.e., feldman, l.a., cikara, m.
 (2017). showcasing immigrant excellence. scientific american.

 important to this project is the development of methods to better quantify disagreements or shared understandings of controversial issues across contexts and steer them in anti-oppressive directions & to understand how these methods, in turn, should inform psychological theorizing.

 albohn, d.n., martinez, j.e., todorov. a. determinants of shared and idiosyncratic contributions to judgments of faces. psyarxiv

 martinez, j.e., paluck, e.l. analytic racecraft: race-based averages create illusory group differences in perceptions of racism. psyarxiv 📝

-martinez, j.e., (in press). facecraft: reification of race in psychological research with faces. perspectives on psychological science. 📄
+martinez, j.e., (2023). facecraft: reification of race in psychological research with faces. perspectives on psychological science. 📄

 cikara, m., martinez, j.e., lewis, n. jr. (2022). moving beyond social categories by incorporating context more deeply in social psychological theory. nature reviews psychology. doi: 10.1038/s44159-022-00079-3